-Learn how to make faux stained-glass valentines with black glue and watercolors.
-This easy and fun kids’ art activity can be adapted to any image, scene, or holiday.
+Here’s how to make faux stained-glass valentines with black glue.
+An easy kids’ art activity for handmade valentines cards.

 This faux stained-glass project was one of those ideas that we found online and only tried once, despite it being successful.
 For some reason, sometimes we check things off in our heads as “done” and then never revisit it, even though there are so many different ways to approach it.

 We know that we should revisit art techniques and activities over time for many reasons, and yet we don’t always do it.
 Usually, we get distracted and start thinking about the next cool art idea…

 But this time, we did actually revisit the faux stained-glass technique and we’re so glad we did.
 We all had fun with it!

 The basic idea is to mix white school glue with enough black acrylic paint to color it.
 Squeeze out a glue design onto heavy paper and let it dry, then paint with watercolor paints.